IPDreamer: Appearance-Controllable 3D Object Generation with Complex Image Prompts: Method

-Given a text prompt $y$, text-to-3D generation aims at synthesizing novel views and optimizing the parameters of a 3D object/scene that corresponds to the textual description.
-To this end, DreamFusion \cite{poole2022dreamfusion} utilizes a pretrained text-to-image DM $\epsilon_{pretrain}$ to optimize an MLP parameterized as $\theta$ representing a 3D volume, where a differentiable generator $g$ renders $\theta$ to create 2D images $x=g(\theta, c)$ given a sampled camera pose $c$, based on the gradient of the Score Distillation Sampling (SDS) loss:
+\paragraph{3D Mesh.} The 3D mesh can be represented as a deformable tetrahedral grid $(V, T)$, where each vertex $v_i \in V$ has a signed distance field value $s_i \in S$ and a deformation $\Delta v_i \in \Delta V$ from its canonical position.
+During optimization, the surface mesh is rendered into high-resolution images using a differentiable rasterizer \citep{munkberg2022extracting}. \paragraph{Score Distillation Sampling.} Given a textual prompt $y$ or an image $I$, text-to-3D/single-image-to-3D generation aims to synthesize novel views and optimize the parameters of a 3D object/scene corresponding to the given $y$ or $I$.
+DreamFusion \citep{poole2022dreamfusion} utilizes a pretrained text-to-image DM $\epsilon_{pretrain}$ to optimize an MLP parameterized as $\theta$ representing a 3D volume, where a differentiable generator $g$ renders $\theta$ to create 2D images $x=g(\theta, c)$ given a sampled camera pose $c$, based on the gradient of the Score Distillation Sampling (SDS) loss:

-where $w(t)$ is a weighting function, $\epsilon_{pretrain} \left(x_t ; y, t\right)$ predicts the noise $\epsilon \sim \mathcal{N}(\rm{0}, \rm{I})$ given the noisy image $x_t$, text-prompt embedding $y$ and timestep $t$.
-However, empirical observations \cite{poole2022dreamfusion} show that SDS often suffers from over-saturation, over-smoothing, and low-diversity problems.
-To address them, ProlificDreamer \cite{wang2023prolificdreamer} proposes Variational Score Distillation (VSD), which treats the associated 3D scene as a random variable rather than a single point based on a textual prompt.
-Specifically, ProlificDreamer introduces a prediction network, denoted as $\epsilon_\phi$, which is a trainable LoRA model \cite{hu2021lora} applied to the pretrained model $\epsilon_{pretrain}$.
-The optimization of $\epsilon_\phi$ can be represented as: